eeariass/eeariass.github.io/_posts/2022-04-03-isis-graph.md

 ---
 layout: post
-title: "Tip: Graphing the SPT with IS-IS in IOS-XR"
+title: "Tip: Graphing the topology with IS-IS in IOS-XR"
 slug: isis-graph
 ---